zzzprojects/docs/html-agility-pack.net/pages/documentations/writer/write-to.md

 ### Parameters:

 outText: The TextWriter to which you want to save.
-level: identifies the level we are in starting at root with 0
+level: Identifies the level we are in starting at root with 0

 ### Example